 Head down the left-hand menu of your Analytics to revise the Behavior section.
 Once again, I’d encourage you to navigate the various tabs.

 This gives you an idea as to which specific pages on your site are popular and also which ones may be a problem.
-‘Landing Pages’ is especially useful when you are using Segments, which I will shortly explain.
+‘Landing Pages’ is especially useful when you are using Segments, which I will explain shortly.

 SECTION 3: GET ACTIONABLE INFORMATION